codekcv/dotfiles/README.md

-# dotfiles

-This is a personal guide for my own arch install for my reference only.
+﻿This is a personal guide for my own arch install for my reference only.
+Installation depends on your hardware and personal preferences.

 // ===[ Preparation ]=== //
 1. Download Arch ISO & Balena Etcher